Copper, 24 Hour, Urine

 The biliary system is the major pathway of copper excretion.
-Biliary excretion of copper requires an ATP-dependent transporter protein.
+Biliary excretion of copper requires an adenosine triphosphate (ATP)-dependent transporter protein.
 Mutations in the gene for the transporter protein cause hepatolenticular degeneration (Wilson disease).
 Ceruloplasmin, the primary copper-carrying protein in the blood, is also reduced in Wilson disease.
 Urine copper excretion is increased in Wilson disease due to a decreased serum binding of copper to ceruloplasmin, or due to allelic variances in cellular metal ion transporters.

 Hypercupriuria is also found in Menkes disease (kinky hair disease), hemochromatosis, biliary cirrhosis, thyrotoxicosis, various infections, and a variety of other acute, chronic, and malignant diseases (including leukemia).
 Urine copper concentrations are also elevated in patients taking contraceptives or estrogens and during pregnancy.

 Low urine copper levels are seen in malnutrition, hypoproteinemias, malabsorption, and nephrotic syndrome.
 Increased zinc consumption interferes with normal copper absorption from the gastrointestinal tract causing hypocupremia.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 > or =18 years: < or =60 mcg/24h

 Humans normally excrete less than 60 mcg/day of copper in the urine.

 Urinary copper excretion greater than 60 mcg/day may be seen in: